aleju/christmas-generator/README.md

 # About

-This project generates new christmas-related images using the technique of generative adversarial networks (GAN).
+This project generates new christmas-related images using the technique of generative adversarial networks ([GAN](http://papers.nips.cc/paper/5423-generative-adversarial-nets)).
+The used architectures mostly match the one described in the [DCGAN](http://arxiv.org/abs/1511.06434) paper.

 # Results